gvwilson/sensibleadventures/misc/bear-02.md

 Rust and the prince and princess floated on in silence.
 The only other raft they saw was being pulled upriver by two weary donkeys.
-The bear ordered Prince Lormay and Princess Ogmin to hide in the lean-to, and then sat in front of it and grunted a hello as it passed.
+The bear ordered Prince Thokmay and Princess Ogmin to hide in the lean-to, and then sat in front of it and grunted a hello as it passed.

 As the other raft passed, the prince and princess could hear one of